victorfu/psyduck-next/README.md

 # Psyduck Next

-Psyduck-Next serves as a robust chat-based boilerplate designed for Next.js 13, integrating features like Firebase authentication and Firestore.
+Psyduck-Next serves as a robust chat-based boilerplate designed for Next.js 13, integrating Firebase authentication and Firestore.
 Built on a foundation of React, TypeScript, and Tailwind CSS, it's engineered to jump-start the development of web applications leveraging Next.js 13's server components.
 Additionally, it incorporates a straightforward example showcasing the utilization of the OpenAI API.

 ## Requirements